Sankar8098/TheBlackXYZ-Bot/README.md

 <hr>

-# Special Thanks To Everyone 💞
+# Special Thanks To Everyone 💞❤️
  - <b>Thanks To Dan For His Awesome
  - [Library](https://github.com/pyrogram/pyrogram)
  - Thanks To Mayuri-Chan For His Awesome
  - [Library](https://github.com/Mayuri-Chan/pyrofork)
  - Thanks To [Tech VJ]
+ - Thanks To [MrMKN]
  - Thanks To [Eva Mariea]
  - Thanks To [ LazyDeveloperr]
  - Thanks To [ TheBlackXYZBotz]